shreddered/imagestego/README.md

 First make sure that you have followed all steps presented in [installing depencies](#installing-dependencies) topic.

-If you want to build this library, then you have to do the following:
+If you want to build _imagestego_ from source, then you have to do the following:
 ```bash
 $ git clone https://github.com/shreddered/imagestego.git
 $ cd imagestego/